estebanbecker/Parallel-computing-UPC/README.md

 label="fig11"></span>

 We can observe that when the number of threads is higher, the speed-up of the parallelized version is higher.
-But the speed up of the optimized version is way bigger than the not optimized version.
+But the speed-up of the optimized version is way bigger than the not optimized version.

 ### Sum up of the results